Trait rocket::response::Responder [−][src]

 This section describes a few best practices to take into account when

-implementing Responder
+implementing Responder.

 Debug

-A type implementing Responder
+A type implementing Responder should implement the Debug trait when

 possible.
-This is because the Responder
+This is because the Responder implementation for Result

-.
+requires its Err type to implement Debug.
 Therefore, a type implementing

-can more easily be composed.
+Debug can more easily be composed.

 Joining and Merging

-When chaining/wrapping other Responder
+When chaining/wrapping other Responders, use the

-or join()
+merge() or join() methods on

-struct.
+the Response or ResponseBuilder struct.
 Ensure that you document the

 merging or joining behavior appropriately.